LTUC/amman-dotnet-401d2/Curriculum/Class05/Lab.md

 - Your (digital) drawing of your zoo diagram should be clearly labeled
 <br />
 *NOTE*: You are not required to be scientifically correct with your animal names.
 You will not be fact checked.
-You do not need to label your animals anything more complicated than (Mammel, Reptile, Cat, Bird, etc....)
+You do not need to label your animals anything more complicated than (Mammal, Reptile, Cat, Bird, etc....)

 ## Example
-Please refer to the included diagram and code base as an example of the expectation.
+Please refer to the in-class diagram and code base as an example of the expectation.

 ## Test
-1. Test that each of your animals exhibit the appropriate behavior given to them from a base class.
+1. Test that each of your concrete animals exhibit the at least 2 appropriate behaviors given to them from a base class.

 ## README